Merino Wool Base Layer

 Explore nearby edits from the same collection plan.

-How can I style merino wool base layer for everyday outfits?
+How can I style merino wool base layer without making the outfit feel too narrow?

-What is the fastest way to find the right merino wool base layer?
+What is the fastest way to find the right piece in merino wool base layer?